lunaprise/Lunaprise/README.md

 Visit the only authorized source for certification and authentication of artists and artifacts and art pieces sent to the moon at: https://verify.spaceblue.club
+This database, and important metadata is being updated and expected that by January, 2025 will have updated with all 77,000 artifact details sent to the moon in the Lunaprise Museum.

 Metadata organized from important records and data pertaining to the inscribing of artifacts and art onto to the Lunaprise discs and museum and important mission details and dates and time periods  is expected to be published here during Q4-2024.
 Artist names ( but a numeric key code will identify art projects) will not be included in the Metadata due to privacy policies protecting artists in the Lunaprise mission but may be shared by the artist publicly and in blockchain systems and public exhibits subject to the discretion of the artist.